codylindley/react-app-dawn/README.md

 ### Yarn Dependancy Manager

 * [Yarn](https://yarnpkg.com/) is used to manage [npm](https://www.npmjs.com/) packages and modules, via configurations set in [package.json](https://yarnpkg.com/en/docs/package-json).
-* The [package.json](package.json) file is used by [Yarn](https://yarnpkg.com/) to mangae dependencies.
+* The [package.json](package.json) file is used by [Yarn](https://yarnpkg.com/) to manage dependencies.
 * The [yarn.lock](yarn.lock) file is [auto generatoed so that Yarn knows at all times the exact versions of all dependencies](https://yarnpkg.com/en/docs/yarn-lock).

 ### Webpack 2

-* Webpack 2 is used to take es2015 modules and translate them into a format the can run by web browser.
+* Webpack 2 is used to take es2015 modules and translate them into a format the can run in the web browser.
 * The configuration file for webpack is [webpack.config.babel.js](webpack.config.babel.js).
 By using babel in the name of the file the file itself will be babalized before running.

 ### Babel